 Professor and Director of the Transition Design Institute

-Terry has been a practicing designer for more than 40 years and was one of the founding partners of MetaDesign, an international design firm with offices in Berlin, London, San Francisco and Zurich.
-She served as the Creative Director of the San Francisco office from 1992 to 2002 and worked with Fortune 500 clients such as Nike, Apple Computer, Hewlett-Packard, Barclay's Bank, Ernst and Young (EY), Nissan, Sony, and Berlin's Transport company, BVG.
-MetaDesign worked on projects in the areas of computer software and interface design, brand identity systems, exhibition and way finding and information design.
+Terry has been teaching design at the university level since 1986 and has held faculty positions at Otis Parsons College of Art and Design, Los Angeles (1986-1989), California College of Arts, San Francisco (1989-2003) and, The University of Dundee, Scotland (2007-2009).
+She has also been a practicing designer for more than 50 years and was one of the founding partners of MetaDesign, an international design firm with offices in Berlin, London, San Francisco and Zurich.
+She served as the Creative Director of the San Francisco office from 1992 to 2002, working with Fortune 500 clients such as Nike, Apple Computer, Hewlett-Packard, Barclay's Bank, Ernst and Young (EY), Nissan, Sony, and Berlin's Transport company, BVG.

 Terry holds an MFA in design from the Basel Allgemeine Kunstgewerbeschule, Switzerland (1986), an MSc in Holistic Science from Schumacher College/Plymouth University (2004), England, and completed 5 years of doctoral research at The University of Dundee, Scotland.
 In 2019 she was awarded with an Honorary Doctorate in Design from Emily Carr University, Canada, in 2021 with the American Institute of Graphic Arts Medal, and in September, 2023 was made an Honorary Fellow of the Royal College of Arts, London.